-This is helpful when you want to have more control over prioritization of orders.
-That way, you can expedite certain orders when necessary.
+This is helpful when you want to have more control over the prioritization of orders.
+That way, you can expedite specific orders when necessary.

 This type of finite scheduling is all about identifying bottlenecks in your production line and scheduling the jobs around those bottlenecks.
-Constraint-based scheduling ensures that these bottlenecks are always loaded so they don’t slow down the shipping process anymore.
+Constraint-based scheduling ensures that these bottlenecks are always loaded to no longer slow down the shipping process.

 Electronic Scheduling Board

-This is the simplest form of finite scheduling and looks a lot like a traditional card-based loading board.
-It gives you a view of all the jobs you currently have running and gathers data to calculate overall performance time.
+This is the simplest form of finite scheduling and looks like a traditional card-based loading board.
+It gives you a view of all the currently running jobs and gathers data to calculate overall performance time.

-The system will warn you about bottlenecks or if you try to load two jobs on a single machine at the same time.
+The system will warn you about bottlenecks or if you try to load two jobs on a single machine simultaneously.

 Discrete Event Simulation

 Discrete event simulation models the random events that can happen to your production line and determines the effect that they would have on your shipping time.

 This is incredibly helpful to identify potential bottlenecks and other problems, which only increases your overall production and shipping time.

 Algorithms can be intimidating because of the sheer amount of math that goes into them, but a newer method of finite scheduling makes them more accessible.
 Genetic algorithms are reasonably new to the scheduling game, but they have already had a profound impact on job scheduling.